-The frequency of cleaning required for your grease trap will depend on the size of your trap, and the amount of oil your kitchen produces daily.
-A commercial kitchen with high volumes of grease requires more frequent pumping compared to a smaller kitchen with low volume.
-This is why our company takes each client’s needs individually and creates a schedule for maintenance to fit these needs.
+The frequency of cleaning required for your grease trap will depend on your trap’s size and the amount of oil your kitchen produces daily.
+A commercial kitchen with high grease volumes requires more frequent pumping than a smaller kitchen with low volume.
+This is why our company takes each client’s needs individually and creates a maintenance schedule to fit these needs.

 Why is there a strong odor after cleaning my grease trap?

 - The service provider you hired used a dry pumping method instead of the pump and return method.
 This method requires some time for the trap to dry, which means a foul odor is expected.
-To prevent this, we suggest searching for a grease trap cleaning company that uses the pump and return method.
+We suggest searching for a grease trap cleaning company that uses the pump and return method to prevent this.

 - Your gasket around the maintenance hole is worn out or corroded.
 This problem can cause the gasses from your trap to escape and enter your restaurant.
 A simple gasket replacement can address this issue.

 - Your line has a back-up in it somewhere.
-When food debris gets into the trap, it can cause a blockage, in which case you will need the help of a plumber to fix.
+When food debris gets into the trap, it can cause a blockage, in which case you will need a plumber to fix this.
 Scraping food into the trash before washing will help avoid this problem.

 How much will I be fined if my grease trap overflows?

 There are several factors that local authorities in Denver will consider before deciding on the amount of your fine.
-However, in the City of Colorado, these fines can range from $1,000 to $25,000 per day and can be charged to both the owner and the contractor.
-Factors such as how often your business has experienced an overflow, and the concentration of fat in the samples can affect the amount charged.
+However, these fines can range from $1,000 to $25,000 per day in the City of Colorado.
+The fines can be charged to both the owner and the contractor.
+Factors such as how often your business has experienced an overflow, and the fat concentration in the samples can affect the amount charged.

-Another consideration is the size of our business.
-You can consult our grease trap service provider for a fixed amount of penalties and regulations that apply to your business.
+Another consideration is the size of your business.
+You can consult your grease trap service provider for the amount of the penalties and the regulations applicable to your business.